 Once a part-time student himself, Carliner recognizes the challenges that the students entering this program face and has tried to develop a program that incorporates those situations.
 Carliner has received several teaching awards, including the SALTISE Pedagogical Innovator’s Award, Jay Gould Award for Excellence in Teaching Technical Communication from the Society for Technical Communication, and the Concordia Alumni Teaching Award.

-Optional Internship in the Practice of Teaching in Higher and Continuing Education
+Micro-program in the Practice of Teaching in Higher and Continuing Education